CSSAuditors/audit/site/reports/bundesliga-2021-03.md

       - description: |
           Augsburg loads only one, Bayer Leverkusen and Union Berlin load two, while the Bundesliga site loads 40 External CSS files.

           All Bundesliga sites use `<style>` tags.
 Bayer Leverkusen, Borussia Mönchengladbach, Eintracht Frankfurt, Mainz 05 and Hertha use a single `<style>` tag.
-The Bundesliga site loads 39 `<style>` tag, and the second largest in the group is FC Bayern München with 16 `<style>` tags.
-Other clubs range from 2 to 8 `<style>` tag.
+The Bundesliga site loads 39 `<style>` tags, and the second largest in the group is FC Bayern München with 16 `<style>` tags.
+Other clubs range from 2 to 8 `<style>` tags.

-          Every Bundesliga site uses an inline `style` attribute, too.
+          Every Bundesliga site uses inline `style` attributes, too.
 Köln, Stuttgart, and Wolfsburg use only a few `style` attributes, Arminia Bielefeld and SV Werder Bremen use about 60 `style` attributes, while Union Berlin uses as many as 154 `style` attributes.
   - title: |
       Top and Bottom Sites
     list: